20th Anniversary of 9/11

 Winners will be announced in September, 2021 – as part of the 20th anniversary commemoration of 9/11.

 Resiliency helps us not simply endure but prevail.
-This essay competition conducted by the Human Resiliency Institute at Fordham (starting January, 2021) gives today's airport and airline employees, as well as aviation and high school students (some of whom were not yet born on 9/11,) a chance to tell how they can apply lessons of courage from the heroism of the 9/11 generation to help them prevail against Covid 19 and move forward with their lives.
+This essay competition conducted by the Human Resiliency Institute at Fordham (starting early 2021) gives today's airport and airline employees, as well as aviation college and high school students (some of whom were not yet born on 9/11,), a chance to tell how they can apply lessons of courage from the heroism of the 9/11 generation to help them prevail against Covid 19 and move forward with their lives.

 HERE'S THE QUESTION

-Tell in 500 to 700 words how you can apply lessons from acts of courage and resiliency shown by aviation employees profiled in "Reclaiming the Sky" to help you overcome Covid 19 challenges you face in your life.
+Tell in 500 to 700 words how you can apply lessons from acts of courage shown by an aviation employee or employees profiled in "Reclaiming the Sky" to help you overcome Covid 19 challenges in your life.

 Covid 19 is a different kind of tragedy, but one with a devastating impact.
-The courage shown by the 9/11 generation can be an inspiration to help today's generation rebound from Covid 19 and find the strength to rise up in the face of personal and professional challenges - to move forward.
-Join in, write an essay and participate in your category.
+The courage shown by the 9/11 generation can be an inspiration to help today's generation rebound from Covid 19 and find the strength to rise up in the face of personal and professional challenges - to move forward after the covid virus crisis.

 Director, Human Resiliency Institute at Fordham University, and President, Service Institute